tomjoht/tomjoht.github.io/_posts/2019/5/2019-05-16-recommended-set-up-for-docs-as-code.md

 Some easier options might be [Readthedocs.com](https://readthedocs.com/) and [Readme.io](https://readme.io/).
 You won't have as much control, but that also means less time spent with tool development.
 A lot of your decisions depend on whether you consider yourself a "tools person."

 For more reading on tools, see the section on [Publishing API docs](/learnapidoc/pubapis_overview.html) in my API documentation course.
+Specifically, for a more in-depth analysis to the question of tools, see [Which tool to choose for API docs — my recommendations](/learnapidoc/pubapis_which_tool_to_choose.html).

 Re courses on Udemy for docs-as-code, sorry.
 I don't believe there are many out there, as this space changes quickly.
 However, see Anne Gentle's book, [Docs like Code](https://www.amazon.com/Docs-Like-Code-Anne-Gentle-ebook/dp/B0784ZJWSR).
 She also has some case studies on her site, [docslikecode.com](https://www.docslikecode.com/).
 For a lengthy case study I wrote, see [Case study: Switching tools to docs-as-code](/learnapidoc/pubapis_switching_to_docs_as_code.html).